A row of townhomes in the Capitol Hill neighborhood of Washington, D.C.

 The local Rock Creek Park spreads out over 1,700 acres and is the perfect place to take a walk on the trails while admiring the stunning natural beauty among the trees and other historical landmarks.

 Residents can also take the Red Line to reach any part of the city.
-There are a variety of free museums, monuments, and galleries in the area, and the Smithsonian National Zoo, in particular, makes for a great day trip!
+There are a variety of free museums, monuments, and galleries in the area, and the Smithsonian’s National Zoo & Conservation Biology Institute, in particular, makes for a great day trip!

 And with multiple schools serving the Colonial Village community receiving A+ rankings on Niche, you can expect your kids to learn in a productive and safe environment.

-Woodland-Normanstone is one of the most luxurious neighborhoods you can find.
+Woodland-Normanstone is one of the most luxurious neighborhoods you can find in addition to being one of the safest areas in D.C.
 It’s situated in the District's center, so there are plenty of options when it comes to entertainment and dining.
 And Woodley Park offers the perfect outdoor retreat, where you can explore beautiful scenery and get a break from the city-like atmosphere.

 Foodies moving to Woodland-Normanstone will enjoy getting to explore the neighborhood's most popular restaurants, such as Sushi Ogawa — serving the most delectable sushi — and New Heights Restaurant — serving a variety of American dishes in a charming setting.